Incredible Bird Photography From Across Canada

 Bird’s eye view

-Birds of Canada fans will appreciate Cape St. Mary’s Ecological Reserve in Newfoundland and Labrador, a popular spot for bird watchers like Scarborough’s Alan Cheng.
+Fans of bird photography will appreciate Cape St. Mary’s Ecological Reserve in Newfoundland and Labrador, a popular spot for bird watchers like Alan Cheng.
 It seems this soaring northern gannet is also enjoying the view!

-Discover why Cape St. Mary’s is on this list of essential east coast experiences.
+Discover why Cape St. Mary’s made our list of essential experiences on the east coast of Canada.

 “These two made themselves a home in my backyard and spent their days sunning and snuggling on my deck,” writes Linda McIlwain of Selwyn, Ontario.
 “So calming to watch them and listen to their coos.”
 If only we could all be so lucky in love—and birdwatching!